2e0byo/spreadsheets/docs/index.md

-The first error is generally encountered either in corporations where someone (rarely the end user) has written a bunch of 'macros' in something horrible like Visual Basic (the aptly named programming language of the Micro$oft Windoze [Almost]Operating System), which get applied pretty haphazard to all kinds of scenarios.
+The first error is generally encountered either in corporations where someone (rarely the end user) has written a bunch of 'macros' in something horrible like Visual Basic (the aptly named programming language of the Micro$oft Windoze [Almost]Operating System), which get applied pretty haphazardly to all kinds of scenarios.
 The problem here is that *the end user does not know how that macro works* and _the programmer has generally not predicted that the end user would format data like **that**_.
 This stems from the real strength of spreadsheets: